Most questions about the site are answered in our FAQs below. If you cannot find

 You'll need to register as a free member and log in to get access to:

-· your personal Pulse Learning CPD log, which will automatically keep a record of all your completed CPD modules and certificates, complete with learning points and impact credits claimed. • our Knowledge test -; a fun and easy way to find out your weaker and stronger clinical knowledge areas (and how your knowledge rates against your peers') For all these benefits, join now to become a member of Pulse Learning.
+· Your personal Pulse Learning CPD log, which will automatically keep a record of all your completed CPD modules and certificates, complete with your name, learning points and credits claimed.

 Your privacy is important to us and we are committed to protecting it.
 We will not share your information with others or pass on your personal details without your prior consent.
 You will not receive unsolicited emails from us or from third parties unless you have agreed to this.

 We collect personal information when you join Pulse Learning or opt to tell a friend about our service.
 This is to help us provide a better service.
 We may use aggregate anonymous details about our users to sell relevant advertising space.
 You can read our terms and conditions for more information.